July 16, 2018

 Vintage hair snood ideas!
 The wonderful snood is not only a real lifesaver keeping the curls in place when the weather is not vintage-hair friendly, but it also looks spectacular giving a finishing touch to any vintage ensemble!

-In this post, I will show you examples of how I accessorise my vintage looks all year round with the fabulous hair snood.
+In this post, I will show you examples of how I accessorise my vintage outfits with the fabulous hair snood and hair net.

 In the “Spring” series of pictures taken by Gregory Michael King, I’m wearing a 1950s dress (read my article about how to date vintage clothing!) paired with a 1950s bag, a porcelain necklace from POPORCELAIN, my favourite Megumi-O- sunglasses and my new obsession, the 1950s hair snood adorned with a velvet bow, bought from Shazam Hair Flowers on Etsy.